aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

   a crash in the training script would be ignored and the graphs collected up to the crash would be compiled.

+``NEURON_PARALLEL_COMPILE_DUMP_RESULTS``

+- When set to 1, neuron_parallel_compile would report compilation time results in the final JSON output.

 ``NEURON_FUSE_SOFTMAX``

 - Enable custom lowering for Softmax operation to enable compiler optimizations.

+``NEURON_CUSTOM_SILU``

+- Enable custom lowering for SILU operation to enable compiler optimizations.

+``NEURON_TRANSFER_WITH_STATIC_RING_OPS``

+- The list of torch.nn.Modules that will have all parameter input buffers marked as static to enable runtime optimizations.
+The default is "Embedding,LayerNorm,Linear,Conv2d,BatchNorm2d".

 ``NEURONCORE_NUM_DEVICES`` **[Use only with xmp.spawn]**